Orthogonalized Synthetic Controls: Introduction

-A large body of work considers inference in cases where a set of moment equations only partially identifies a vector of parameters (e.g., \cite{ChernozhukovHongTamer2007} and \cite{RomanoShaikh2010}). \cite{Hansen1996} offers a method for inference when a nuisance parameter is unidentified under the null hypothesis, but it requires simulating the sampling distribution of the estimated nuisance parameter. \cite{CHAUDHURI2011} provide an inference method for GMM estimators when a nuisance parameter may be weakly identified, and \cite{AndrewsCheng2012} propose an inference method for extremum estimators when a subvector may be weakly identified. \cite{HanMcCloskey2019} generalize \cite{AndrewsCheng2012}'s results to the case where the entire vector is allowed to be weakly identified by introducing a method of reparameterization. \cite{cox2022weak} also builds on this work for the case of, possibly constrained, minimum distance estimators.
-However, these methods generally do not allow the vector of parameters to be high-dimensional.
-Additionally, by only considering cases where the parameter of interest is identified, we can focus on conducting the estimation in a way that makes inference simpler for that parameter (by making its estimated values asymptotically normal) and possibly in a way that makes the estimates of that parameter more precise (by minimizing its asymptotic variance).
+This work is also connected to the broader literature on method of moments estimation with panel data, including seminal work by \cite{Chamberlain1992} and \cite{Holtz-EakinNewey1988}, as well as advancements by \cite{AHN2001}, \cite{ChamberlainMorerira2009}, and others.
+Work on the fixed effect estimation by \cite{Freyberger2017}, \cite{Lancaster2002}, \cite{Hahn2011}, and \cite{Bester2009} is conceptually related, particularly when estimated fixed effects are inconsistent.
+Some of these papers employ related solutions, such as penalizing nuisance parameters and orthogonalizing estimates with respect to nuisance parameters, to address the inconsistency of these estimates.
+However, here the potential inconsistency in nuisance parameter estimates arises from them being partially identified when the outcomes have a low-rank factor structure, rather than the incidental parameters problem.
+A large body of work considers inference in cases where a set of moment equations only partially identifies a vector of parameters (e.g., \cite{ChernozhukovHongTamer2007} and \cite{RomanoShaikh2010}). \cite{Hansen1996} offers a method for inference when a nuisance parameter is unidentified under the null hypothesis, but it requires simulating the sampling distribution of the estimated nuisance parameter. \cite{CHAUDHURI2011} provide an inference method for GMM estimators when a nuisance parameter may be weakly identified, and \cite{AndrewsCheng2012} propose an inference method for extremum estimators when a subvector may be weakly identified, which is generalized by \cite{HanMcCloskey2019}.
+However, these methods are generally not suited to SC applications, as they do not allow the parameter vector to be high-dimensional.
+Also, when only the nuisance parameters are partially identified, we can focus on conducting the estimation in a way that allows for inference to be conducted simply such as using t-test and F-tests.
 On the other hand, methods that conduct inference on the whole identified set have the advantage that they can be used when both the parameter of interest and the nuisance parameter are partially identified.